 How much wildlife will you expect to see?
 Probability of seeing animals

 Reserve Zone is located in the low part of Manu River.
-In this area is permit the tourist activities (Authorized Tours Operator) and research.
-Also possible to appreciate in flora and fauna with amazing landscape to see from the river and lake.
+In this area there is a permit on tourist activities (Authorized Tours Operator) and research.
+It is also possible to appreciate in flora and fauna with amazing landscape to see from the river and lake.

 Cultural Zone Is located since Ajanacu down along cloud forest, the Alto Madre de Dios river all the way to Boca Manu village.
 Here there are communities and villages.
 Their main activities are farming, and logging.
 Each community has a school and many have a medical clinic.